 Russian assets

 The Directorate of State Security and Intelligence (DSN) presented an interesting interim assessment of assets frozen in Austria.
 While there were still two billion euros at the end of 2022, it is currently only 1.5 billion.
 The National Bank (OeNB) announced that the decline was due to currency fluctuations and exemptions, without providing any more specific information.
-For example, Russian individuals could be allowed access to part of their assets to “satisfy basic needs” or to pay bills to companies in the EU.
+For example, Russian individuals might be allowed access to part of their assets to “satisfy basic needs” or to pay bills to companies in the EU.

 Babler versus Stocker